Pyruvate dehydrogenase and the citric acid cycle

 While the substrate carbon enters the TCA cycle as acetyl-CoA, the coenzyme A moiety is simply hydrolyzed off in the very first reaction; therefore, with only a little sleight of hand, we can neglect coenzyme A and substitute acetate for acetyl-CoA as the substrate.

 What this means is that half of the H2 produced in the TCA cycle is gained by the reduction of hydrogen contained in water.
-The water-derived oxygen that accrues in the process is used to complete the oxidation of the acetate carbon.
-Hydrogen derived from both water and acetate is then re-oxidized in the respiratory chain to generate ATP.
+The oxygen atoms that came with those two water molecules are used to complete the oxidation of the acetate carbon.26 Hydrogen derived from both water and acetate is then re-oxidized in the respiratory chain to generate ATP.

 The citrate synthase reaction

 The first reaction in the TCA cycle is catalyzed by citrate synthase.
 It is mediated by acid-base catalysis; abstraction of a proton from the methyl group of acetyl-CoA by an aspartate residue in the active site converts acetyl-CoA to an enol form, which then attacks the carbonyl group of oxaloacetate.
 The reaction is assisted by two histidine residues and pulled forward by the subsequent hydrolysis of citryl-CoA.
 Figure drawn after a scheme given in .

 Reactions in the TCA cycle: from citrate to oxaloacetate